-God designed marriage as a reflection of Christ’s relationship with His church but sometimes all we want to reflect is anger, disappointment and frustration!
+God designed marriage as a reflection of Christ’s relationship with His church but sometimes all we want to reflect is anger, disappointment, and frustration!

 Maybe it is when our husband ignores our needs and walks off in the middle of an important question or conversation.
-Maybe he ignores our needs because he believes that his work in more important.
+Maybe he ignores our needs because he believes that his work is more important.

-Maybe we see an unjust or inappropriate reaction with our children and we want to discuss it with him.
+Maybe we see an unjust or inappropriate reaction with our children and we want to discuss it with him,

-And before we can finish or even ask a question an argument starts and he walks away.
+and before we can finish or even ask a question, an argument starts and he walks away.

 Seeing him walk away when we were about to express something that is troubling us can be devastating.
 It leaves us feeling unloved, unwanted and opens a Pandora’s Box for all kinds of trouble.

-Most women tend to clam up, and up goes the wall.
+Many women tend to clam up, and up goes the wall.

 pretending to be fine, and pretending that our heart is not hurt.